REU-SOS/DataChallenge/README.md

 #### Data Challenge Guidelines

+The general goal of the data challenge is to explore and analyze the data in order to learn a new insight, while practing some of the skills taught during the bootcamp.

 * You can do anything you want that uses this data.
 * You can supplement this data with any other sources of data.
 * Some more details on [Data format](https://abb-iss.github.io/DeveloperInteractionLogs/#Data Format).